 - Hankook Tire (rubber inner tubes, vehicle tires, latex)

 Please note that the results listed above are at the 2-digit Harmonized Tariff System code level.

-See also Trade Wars: China Versus South Korea, South Korea Major Product Supply Advantages, South Korea’s Top Import Partners and Highest Value South Korean Export Products
+See also South Korea’s Top 10 Major Export Companies, South Korea’s Top Import Partners and Highest Value South Korean Export Products

 International Monetary Fund, World Economic Outlook Database (GDP based on Purchasing Power Parity).
 Accessed on January 22, 2016

 The World Factbook, Country Profiles, Central Intelligence Agency.
 Accessed on January 22, 2016

 Trade Map, International Trade Centre, www.intracen.org/marketanalysis.
 Accessed on January 22, 2016